 Tyrion quite literally grows up in the shadow of his families greatness and their secrets.
 His character is formed not simply by his non-existent priority in the patriarchal pecking order, but also by his closest relatives are consistently undermining him, or blatantly devaluing or discrediting his very existence. (points 3 above).

 Yet in the shadows, and through the adversity Tyrion gains many great insights into the dynamics and weaknesses of himself and his family and the associated families that rule the realm.
-Tyrion has literally no choice from a young age but to dissociate from the victimisation, observe and learn as his survival largely depends on it.
+Tyrion has literally no choice from a young age but to accept the abuse, dissociate from the victimisation, observe and learn as his daily survival largely depends on it.
 Through these observations and learnings, he becomes somewhat of a hidden master in the social and political dynamics of the Game of Thrones.

 Tyrion as an adult feels the animosity and constant contempt from his father and sister but yet still deeply yearns for their acceptance and validation that he never receives.
 Tyrion’s adult identity, his wit and general likability are a beautiful facade to his underlying feelings of powerlessness and internal rage that steer his self-destructive relationships with alcohol and sex.